 If you want to know whether an arrested person is still in jail, contact the Dane County Jail Central Booking at (608) 284-6100.

 An alternative way to find out an arrested person's custody status is to register and use the VINE (Victim Information and Notification Everyday) system.
 Click here to access VINE.

 The following information is provided by the Sheriff's Office and Domestic Abuse Intervention Services.

 A Domestic Abuse Temporary Restraining Order / Injunction is designed for the protection of domestic abuse victims.
 You can apply for an order by going to the Records Center, which is located in Room 1002 of the Dane County Courthouse, 215 S. Hamilton St., Madison during regular business hours.
 There is no fee for the petitioner.

 In most cases, a Restraining Order can be served by a Dane County Sheriff's Deputy on the same day that it is applied for.
-If the arrested person is still in jail, it can be served on him/her immediately in the jail.
+If the arrested person is still in jail, it can be served on them immediately.

 At the time the temporary order is issued, a hearing date is usually set within 7 days to make the order permanent.
 Any violation of either a Temporary Restraining Order or an Injunction is a criminal violation which will result in the defendant being immediately arrested.

 Domestic Abuse Intervention Services provides a free legal advocacy program to assist you in obtaining a Restraining Order/Injunction.
 For support, information, legal assistance, or shelter, call their Help and Crisis Line at (608) 251-4445 or 1 (800) 747-4045 (24 hours, Language Line and TDD).